 - 4 large eggs room temp

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

-- 3/4 tsp salt
+- ¾ teaspoon salt

-- 3/4 cup mini chocolate chips
+- ¾ cup mini chocolate chips

-Whisk sugar, flour, cocoa, eggs, vanilla, and salt together.
+- Whisk sugar, flour, cocoa, eggs, vanilla, and salt together.
 Pour chocolate mixture into dry ingredients and combine.
 Fold in chocolate chips.
 Don't over mix.
 Pour batter into prepared muffin or mini muffin pans.

 - Bake at 350 degrees for 10 minutes (for minis) 15 to 18 minutes for regular size muffins.
 Remove from the oven and immediately press a chocolate into the center.